 Skywood is perfectly located: it's high enough to look out over the marine layer of coastal fog that often covers lower elevations in the morning, but far enough from the ocean to enjoy full sun nearly all the time.
 It's the sunniest corner of the San Francisco peninsula!

 • Uber cars tend to be nearby because of Rosewood Sand Hill, our closest hotel.
 I have not tried Lyft.
 For airport pickups and drop-offs, neighbors have recommended Wingz and Avalon Transport (Virgin Atlantic’s contractor).
+I've used Wingz with excellent results.
+As of spring 2021, the cost was a $65 flat rate before tip.

 • There are women's night gatherings, with rotating hosts, occasionally.
 There have been irregular outings (on nice weekend mornings) among sports car owners in the neighborhood.
 There's also a "mom's" mailing list for the broader area that's not Skywood-specific.